If you’re considering breast augmentation surgery, selecting the right surgeon is one of the most important decisions you’ll make.

 Complications specific to implants include:

-When any foreign material, such as a breast implant, is inserted in to the body, the natural response of the body is to create a wall of protective scar tissue, called a capsule, around the implant.
+One of the most common complications with breast implants is capsular contracture (10% at 10 years).
+When a breast implant is inserted in to the body, the natural response of the body is to create a wall of protective scar tissue, called a capsule, around the implant.

 Many studies have been carried out into silicone breast implants and these have shown that, at present, there is no evidence that these implants are associated with an increased incidence of breast cancer, nor do they cause autoimmune diseases such as rheumatoid arthritis.